 S. T. Coleridge was also a romantic poet but he was different from others because of his technique of supernaturalism.
 His presentation in this regard is worth mentioning.
-“The Rime of Ancient Mariner” entirely depends on supernatural elements.
+Beside themes, “The Rime of Ancient Mariner” entirely depends on supernatural elements.
 He converts a dream into a poem.
-He conmbines naturalism with supernaturalism and with the mixture of these two wrote this poem.
+He combines naturalism with supernaturalism and with the mixture of these two wrote this poem.
 Readers have no choice except to believe in the imagination of poet.
 World of imagination is limitless.
 A writer or poet can go beyond reality and can write what he thinks best for his subject.

 Supernaturalism is name of super powers.
 It is against nature, therefore, it is hard to believe in it.
 In other words, it is a lie.
 However, it becomes truth when presented by poets like S.T.
 Coleridge.
 “The Rime of Ancient Mariner” proves that natural and supernatural elements if combined then they can create a wonderful story.